All Wales Section 12(2) Process and Criteria

 Name of appraisee, name of appraiser, date of appraisal, the date the summary appraisal was agreed and discussion and reflections on CPD.

-practice examples of relevant experience to support application.
+For Five Yearly Re-Approval Applications: Provide an up to date curriculum vitae that provides evidence/practice examples of relevant experience to support application.
 Provide full details (including job title/grade of post and name and address of current employer along with duties undertaken) and start date of employment.
-Current and/or previous employment must be included, in chronological descending order, covering the most recent 5 year period of employment.
+Current and/or previous employment must also be included, in chronological descending order, covering the last five year period of employment and/or training.

 vi) Applicants for approval must satisfy at least one of the following sets of additional criteria from A or B. Applicants for re-approval must satisfy the criteria from C.